1. CREDIT UNIONS – GENERAL BACKGROUND

 Yes, though the club should check before closing any bank account that the services offered by Eden & South Lakeland will cover their needs.
 An Eden & South Lakeland account can be opened as well as a bank account.

-Do the same saving and loan conditions apply to corporate members?
+Do the same saving conditions apply to corporate members?

 Slightly different conditions apply – please ask for details.